AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_android.md

 1. Upload the avator file to the third-party file storage service.
 Once the file is successfully uploaded, you get a URL address of the avatar file.
 2. Set the `avatarUrl` parameter in user attributes as the URL address of the avatar file.
-3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file and then render the image on the local UI.
+3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file, and then render the image on the local UI.

 ### Create and send a namecard using user attributes

-Namecard messages are custom messages that include the user ID, nickname, avator, Email address, and phone number of the specified user.
+Namecard messages are custom messages that include the user ID, nickname, avator, email address, and phone number of the specified user.
 To create and send a namecard, take the following steps:

 1. Set the messsage type as custom.
-2. Set the `event` of the custom message as "user card".
+2. Set the `event` of the custom message as `USER_CARD_EVENT`.
 3. Retrieve the values of the `userId`, `nickname`, and `avatarurl` of the user attributes and set them as the the cutom message body.

 Followings are the sample code for creating and sending a namecard message: